alejoalvarez/java/Java 8/Streams/Streams.md

 # Streams

+- A java.util.Stream represents a sequence of elements on which one or more operations can be performed.
-It is a Java API for handling data in collections.
-[Streams JavaDoc](https://docs.oracle.com/javase/8/docs/api/java/util/stream/Stream.html)
+- It is a Java API for handling data in collections.

-It is a wrapper that wraps collections

-Streams are a sequence of elements that support sequential and parallel aggregation operations.
-One of the new Java 8 features that allows you to manipulate collections like never before, almost dreamlike.
+- Streams are a sequence of elements that support sequential and parallel aggregation operations.
+- One of the new Java 8 features that allows you to manipulate collections like never before, almost dreamlike.

-Streams are **Monads** (thus playing a big part int bringing functional programming, a mondas is a structure that represents computations defined as sequences of steps.
+Streams are `Monads` (thus playing a big part int bringing functional programming, a monads is a structure that represents computations defined as sequences of steps.
 A type with a monad structure defines what it means to chain operations, or nest functions of that type together).

-As a programmer you have surely worked with an infinity of collections, surely you have had to go through them, order them, divide them, filter them, eliminate or add new elements in the collection.
-And every time you did this you were almost forced to perform a foreach on the collection, you even had to do a nested foreach to be able to perform more complex operations; proof of this is that the name **ConcurrentModificationException** reminds you of something (or doesn't it?).

 Well, Streams do not allow creating shortcuts when processing collections, creating data flows that allow processing in a declarative way, that is, we focus on what we want to solve, and not on how we should do it, as it happens in imperative programming.